 The theatre features 300 seats on its main level, and a distinctive 200-seat mezzanine level.
 A permanent stage structure has been in place from the beginning, and the Garneau has often been used for talks, performances and community gatherings.

 Leaseholders since 2011, Metro Cinema has been working to restore the vintage architectural touches of the theatre, while meeting the needs of contemporary cinema.
 The theatre is capable of screening classic 35mm film and a variety of contemporary formats.

-The lobby of the Garneau, now the Metro Gallery, is now outfitted with the ability to support film screenings, live performances, presentations and meetings.
+The lobby of the Garneau is now outfitted with the ability to support film screenings, live performances, presentations, and meetings.
 A very active gallery in the lobby has a rotating monthly exhibit of work by local visual artists.